taieb-b/apitk-url-bundle/README.md

 }
 ```

-`applyToQueryBuilder` will skip our `autoApply=false` field, so we can add it ourselves.
+`applyToQueryBuilder` will skip our `autoApply: false` field, so we can add it ourselves.

 Important: When using also the paginator, call the `$apiService->applyToQueryBuilder()` method AFTER your manual filtering, so the paginator can build the total count header on the filtered result.
 Otherwise you get incorrect values in your header.